"Thank you for calling. Your call is important to us. Please listen carefully as our menu options have changed."

 A caller saying "This is an emergency" gets the same menu as everyone else.
 The auto-attendant can't detect urgency, can't adapt to tone, can't recognize that this call is different.

-In our study of 13,175 contractor calls, 15.9% contained urgency language.
+In our study of 130,175 contractor calls, 15.9% contained urgency language.
 Auto-attendants treat them all identically.
 IVR abandonment rates average 15%, with mobile callers abandoning even more frequently.
+Many businesses are now replacing IVR with AI to solve exactly this problem.

 What Conversational AI Does Differently